Lissy93/dl-sb-iac/README.txt

 ================================================================================
 CRON JOBS
 ================================================================================
+We use crons to trigger some functions at specific times via pg_cron in Posthres This is used for keeping the domain info up-to-date, and for monitoring websites

 JOB 1 - Trigger domain updates at 04:00 every day
   - Schedule: 0 4 * * *